School of Art History Home

 Director, School of Art History

-Gabriela earned her PhD at the University of Oxford, UK, where she wrote her dissertation on the materials and techniques of Ptolemaic jewelry and engraved gems.
+Gabriela is completing her PhD at the University of Oxford, UK, with a dissertation on the materials and techniques of Ptolemaic jewelry and engraved gems.
 While attaining her BA in Art History and Archaeology at Washington University in St Louis as a Gates Millennium Scholar, she studied in Florence, Italy, and Athens, Greece for a year.
 Subsequently, she earned her MA in Greek and Roman Art at the Courtauld Institute of Art in London.
 Gabriela has worked in artmuseums and galleries in the US, UK and Chile, in addition publishing on Greek and Roman art.
 Gabriela continues to conduct research and publish on the subjects of ancient jewelry, luxuries and trade in the ancient world, engraved gems and the technical side of jewelry and gem production.
 In addition to her duties as the Director of the School of Art History, Gabriela teaches art history courses and designs jewelry.

 Craig Griffeath holds a Bachelor's degree in Physics with a minor in Music Composition and Theory from Haverford College and a Master's in Humanities/Art History from Dominican University of California.
 He also has a certificate in Western Art Education from the Fine Arts Museums of San Francisco, where he has been a member of the Docent Council since 1992.
 Craig has been performing and teaching music professionally for more than twenty-five years, and has over seventy-five album credits as a player, engineer, and producer.
 Craig has been an instructor at Academy of Art University since 1995, and to date has taught thirteen different subjects in the Academy's Liberal Arts Department.